 Our other non-dairy milks are processed in the same way with slight variations to the time and temperature.

 What water is used in your products?
 Does it contain fluoride?

 The water used in our products is fluoridated local town water.
 This water is filtered through sand and active carbon filters.
 This filtering process filters out all microbial load (organisms) and chlorine but allows most of the minerals to remain.
-Unfortunately not all of the fluoride is removed by this filtration method.
-The most effective way of removing fluoride is through reverse osmosis, but unfortunately the resulting water would also be devoid of any of the essential minerals rendering it “dead water”.
+Fluoride is not entirely removed by this filtration method.
+The most effective way of removing fluoride is through reverse osmosis however the resulting water is also devoid of any of the essential minerals rendering it “dead water”.

 Some of your products contain “plant calcium’ – what is the source of this calcium?

 The calcium source we use in our milks is calcified seaweed known as Lithothamnium sp., commonly marketed as Aquamin.
 This is a natural and organic plant-based source of calcium.
 The raw material is a unique red seaweed from the Lithothamnion Corallioides species.
 It is not only a source of calcium but a source of magnesium, iron, selenium and 73 other trace minerals, promoting improved bone health.
 The nutrients in Aquamin are highly bioavailable – in other words the body easily absorbs the nutrients.
-AquaMin is sustainably harvested from the pristine waters off the west coast of Ireland.
+AquaMin is sustainably harvested off the coast of Iceland.

 Do your soy milk products contain any powders or isolates?

 We derive the goodness which goes into our soy milk from the whole bean and do not use any soy protein isolates in our products.
 As an isolate is not a whole food we refuse to use it.

 No, we do not use carrageenan in any of our products.